rugbyprof/4143-plc-course-notes/OOP_Concepts/07-first_class_func.md

 ## First Class Functions

 Let's explore `first-class functions` in `Go` within the context of our scary Dungeons & Dragons (D&D) theme.
-This overview will:
+This overview will go through the following topics:
 - first-class functions
 - anonymous functions
 - user-defined function types